-What to do if charged with a federal firearms offense
+What should I do if charged with a federal firearms offense?

 Knowing Ohio laws pertaining to gun sales and purchases, as well as those issued at the federal level, is always a good idea.
 However, simply possessing such information may not be enough to help you avoid legal trouble related to firearms sales.